thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 ### 1.3 Intended Use

-The intended use of this module is to create data visualisations and prepossess the data to be used in a machine learning model.
+The intended use of this module is to create data visualisations and preprocess the data to be used in a machine learning model.

 ### 1.4 Scope